ainize-team/ainize-js/README.md

 # ainize-js

-A Typescript JS for the Ainize, a system for running AI services on the AI Network.
+A Typescript JS for the Ainize, a system for running AI models on the AI Network.

 ## Requirements